-Low Carb Jerk Chicken Sheet Pan Dinner
+Low Carb Sheet Pan Dinner with jerk seasoning

 - 1 large red onion

-- 1/2 large fennel bulb
+- ½ large fennel bulb can also use daikon radishes

-- 1 container sliced mushrooms
+- 1 lime sliced

-- 3 Tbsp olive oil
+- 3 Tablespoons olive oil

-- 2 Tbsp jerk seasoning spice blend
+- 2-4 Tablespoons jerk seasoning spice blend divided

-Preheat oven to 425 degrees F. Line a half-sheet pan (aka cookie sheet) with parchment paper or foil
+- Preheat oven to 425 degrees F. Line a half-sheet pan (aka cookie sheet) with parchment paper or foil

-Place sheet pan in oven and cook for 30 minutes.
+- Place sheet pan in oven and cook for 30 minutes.
 If desired you can turn the chicken legs over at the 15-minute interval.